CS3398-Mocha-Coffee/-CS3398-Mocha-F2017/README.txt

 ***PANTRY UPDATES***
+UPDATE - 08NOV2017 Pantry code integrated and now in Pantry Planner on the development branch.

 ***RECIPE UPDATES***
+UPDATE - 08NOV2017 Recipe database built out and ready for intergration.
+Web scrapper and parsing program is now in the development branch.

 ***GUI UPDATES***
 UPDATE - 08NOV2017 I added action listeners to all buttons for integration.
 I have also added a package pantryPlanner.databases this is where databases will go for the app.